Conditional dominance in games with unawareness: Introduction

-With the definition of associated generalized normal form in place, we can characterize extensive-form rationalizability of Pearce (1984) and Battigalli (1997) extended to unawareness in Heifetz, Meier, and Schipper (2013) by iterated elimination of conditionally strictly dominated strategies similar to Shimoji and Watson (1998) for standard games without unawareness.
-Yet, the non-trivial twist is that partial strategies eliminated in less expressive normal forms must trigger also the elimination of any strategies in more expressive normal forms that they are part of.
+Having defined the generalized normal form associated to dynamic games with unawareness, we can characterize strong rationalizability of Pearce (1984) and Battigalli (1997) extended to unawareness in Heifetz, Meier, and Schipper (2013) by iterated elimination of conditionally strictly dominated strategies.
+The characterization is similar to Shimoji and Watson (1998) for standard games without unawareness.
+Yet, the non-trivial twist is that partial strategies eliminated in less expressive normal forms must also trigger the elimination of strategies in more expressive normal forms that they are part of.
 This is because strategies in more expressive normal forms also specify actions in less expressive trees.
 A player with an awareness level given by the less expressive tree may consider the corresponding partial strategy to be dominated.
-Consequently, opponents with higher awareness levels realize that their rational but unawareness opponent will not play such a strategy and thus eliminate this player's strategy in their more expressive normal form.
-We illustrate this with a simple example in the next section.
+Consequently, opponents with higher awareness levels realize that their rational but unaware opponent will not play such a strategy, thus eliminating this player's strategy in their more expressive normal form.
+We illustrate this novel feature with a simple example in the next section.